2016-11-22 11:22:32 by Laurie Schueler, Media Relations Specialist, as posted on the inside.akronchildrens.org blog.

 Ibrahim Farid, MD, and RNs Debbie Burgoyne, Carrie Gardiner accompany Angela to the delivery room

-The May 10 birth of Ashton Daniell via cesarean section marks another milestone in Akron Children’s 123-year history - as well as a glimpse into the future.
+The May 10 birth of Ashton Daniell via cesarean section marks a milestone in Akron Children’s 123-year history.

 Ashton was diagnosed at 37-weeks gestation with a baseball-sized cyst on his neck caused by a lymphatic malformation.

 Due to the size of the mass and the closeness to his airway, there was concern that Ashton may need emergency surgery immediately after birth.

 Maternal-fetal medicine specialist Melissa Mancuso and her team at Akron Children’s fetal treatment center made arrangements to have the necessary team in place to deliver Ashton at Children’s.

 "The logistics of this were incredible and we are very grateful,” said Andrew Daniell, Ashton’s father.
 “There had to be a neonatologist, pediatric ENT surgeon, pediatric surgeon and a pediatric anesthesiologist on call at all times.
 This is on top of the team needed to perform Angie’s C-section.”